7:190-AP9 Instructional Use of Student Screen Monitoring Tools

 F. Relationship to Existing District Procedures

-- Student safety concerns should be escalated according to established crisis response, threat assessment, or student support procedures as appropriate.
+- Student safety concerns should be escalated according to established crisis response, threat-assessment, or student support procedures as appropriate.

 G. Operating Principles